Believers claim that God can be proven to exist through logic.

 The way God is argued through logic seems to indicate God is small enough to fit inside our tiny minds that use logic or reason.
 These might claim that we can know of gods existence through logic but little else.
 Yet this is not the case, as believers often argue as much with each other about the nature of God and its attributes.
 It’s not just mere existence we theists use logic for.

-Humans define God within the limits of their reasoning because God can’t be illogical; therefore, God must also have limitations.
+Humans define God within the limits of their thinking.
+If God can’t be illogical; therefore, God must also have limitations.
 Because illogic (contrary or paradoxical) is not God, God has limits.
 It’s trying to gift-wrap God in logic whilst also claiming God can’t be gift-wrapped.

-Logic seemingly has become more important than God since logic is the method you use to demonstrate God.
+Logic seemingly has become more important than God since reason is the method you use to demonstrate God.

 The claim logic can be used to prove a god smuggles in another claim; that logic can be used to prove supernatural or metaphysical.
-Where is the evidence logic can do this?
+Where is the evidence logic that can do this?
 There is no way to test this idea other than using more logic, so you have circular reasoning, using logic to prove that the logic is logical.

-Reasoning is used to postulate a god, and then the same reasoning is used to prove a god.
+The reasoning used to postulate a god is the same reasoning used to prove a god it’s claimed.

 Consider it as two hands; Reason vs evidence or Theory vs data.
 Each hand washes the other.
-When we have logic, it directs us to look for empirical evidence to support the reasoning.
-When we have empirical evidence, we can use logic to develop a theory that explains it.
+When we have logic or a theory, it directs us to look for empirical evidence to support it.
+When we have empirical evidence, we can use logic or develop a theory that explains it.

 It’s also important to remind ourselves how poor we are at reason and logic.
 We created logic to help us describe and navigate this reality.
 Its use is tied to its practical effects.

 Logic is developed and tested in this empirical realm.
-Apologists tell us logic can be used in the mtaphysical domain just as well as this one.
-But where is the evidence for this?
+Apologists tell us logic can be used in the metaphysical domain just as well as this one.
+But where is the evidence of this claim?